 |16.||Panasonic G1||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the SX70 has a microphone port, which is missing on the G10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the G10 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G10 was succeeded by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Panasonic G10 Manual.
+Further information on the features and operation of the SX70 and G10 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Panasonic G10 Manual.